Rochester Garden & Flower Club Flower Arranging Workshop

 • All arrangements are required to be entered in the flower show.
 Entries may be picked up and taken home at the show’s end on Sunday afternoon.

-This year there will be 5 lots under the theme: “A Day on the Farm”
+This year there will be 5 lots under the theme: “A Day in the Country”

 Flower Donations